Elementary School Handbooks

 Except for specifically arranged circumstances, children cannot enter school before 8:30.
 Students arriving past 8:45 are considered tardy and must report to the office with their parents to be signed in.

-Picking up from school: When picking up a student, parents should park in the parking lot across the creek and report to the main office.
+Prior to dismissal: When picking up a student for an appointment or other necessary situation, parents should park in the parking lot across the creek and report to the main office.
 The secretary will contact the student who will meet the parent in the office.
-If a note has been sent with the student we will make every effort to have the child in the office at the prearranged time.
+If a note has been sent with the student, we will make every effort to have the child in the office at the prearranged time.
 No students may be dismissed from the classroom.
-For end-of-the-day dismissal, parents should wait to enter the school lot until all buses have left.
-Once the buses have departed, parents can drive in and circle the lot until they reach the curb.
-Parents should stay in their cars, and students will be released to them as they are called.

 Parking

-All visitors, parents and teachers should park in the parking lot across the creek.
+All visitors, parents, and teachers should park in the parking lot across the creek.
 The blacktop area in front of the school is a fire lane and must be kept clear in case of emergency situations.
 For safety reasons, it is imperative that no cars be parked in this area.
 There is very limited parking on the side of the building and during the school day.
 This should be used for short-term visits.

 On days when there are a lot of visitors in the building, overflow parking is on Mountainview Street at St. Matthew’s Church.
-Park in the lot across the street from the church, do not use the lot next to the church entrance.
+Park in the lot across the street from the church; do not use the lot next to the church entrance.

 Please do not park along roadways, as you will be ticketed.